-Loss of property and assets
+Loss of Property and Assets

-Bankruptcy can affect your credit scores, but waiting to file if you are behind on paying your debts can damage them significantly.
+Bankruptcy can affect your credit scores.
+However, waiting to file if you are behind on paying your debts can damage them significantly.
 Defaulted debts and late payments are reported to the three credit reporting bureaus.

-Loss of your business
+Loss of Your Business

-No peace of mind
+No Peace of Mind

 In our experience, the most difficult part of the bankruptcy process is picking up the phone to ask for help.
-However, we also are very familiar with the relief—or even joy—that comes after potential clients learn more about the options that best fit their personal situation.
+However, we are also very familiar with the relief that comes after potential clients learn more about the options that best fit their personal situation.

-Contact Our Kansas City Bankruptcy Law Firm
+Contact Our Kansas City Bankruptcy Law Firm Today